-Unit assessments should allow for students to interact with previously taught content from the past 4-8 weeks.
-Most core programs include unit assessments.
+These assessments should ideally allow for students to interact with previously taught content from the past 4-8 weeks.
+If you are using a formal assessment mandated by your school or district, be sure to compare the scope and sequence to taught skills when analyzing the data.
+Additionally, most core programs include unit assessments.
 If your program does not include one, you can create one through extended dictation and brief practice tasks.